 I’m a big believer and supporter of the first in the field and innovator.
 Under Armour has been at it since 1996 and was the first to design and make compression shirts specifically for active sports (rather than just training and recovery).

 I’ve been wearing their compression shirts for 15 years or more and I can safely say that their athletic clothing last for a very long time.
 I’ve still got 10-year-old shirts.

 Their moisture-wicking properties of compression shorts, however, were what inspired the founder to develop the Under Armour shirts.

 I have always been happy with the HeatGear range and these shorts don’t disappoint for moisture-wicking and keeping a firm hold on things.
 I like wearing these under regular shorts as a base layer.
 They’re perfect on colder mornings – keep the boys warm and secure.

 While all compression shorts are lightweight these are as light as it gets.

 Both the gusset and seams have been improved on this model making them more comfortable than previous designs.
 Especially so for other sports where you’re moving around more and where the seams used to rub where the friction was highest.

 I tried cycling in these as well, a good test for chafing and discomfort but they held up well with no rubbing.

-There is one pocket on the side which is big enough for any size phone.
-Maybe another pocket would have been a good idea even if it was smaller so that metallic thing could be kept separate from the phone
+There is one pocket on the side that is big enough for any size phone.
+Maybe another pocket would have been a good idea even if it was smaller so that the metallic thing could be kept separate from the phone.

 I sweat a lot but can recommend these shorts if you want to remain comfortably dry.
 I had to get my testing partner to do the sniff test (nice job – but I have a bad sense of smell) and there was no offensive odor after a workout in them.